haliphax/xthulu/README.md

 For the time being, the web server only demonstrates simple interoperability between the REST API and static pages.
 It is available at https://localhost.
+There is a demo application that can be used for chatting with other users connected via both the web and the SSH server.

 > ⚠️ [Traefik][] will be using an untrusted certificate, and you will likely be
 > presented with a warning.